sharedassumptions/peoples-guide-to-philosophy/language-and-reasoning.md

 This is not to say that philosophy of language questions that matter are always tractable, or that tractable philosophy of language questions always matter.
 It's just to say that philosophy of language questions that don't matter have a non-exceptionless tendency to be intractable, and philosophy of language questions that do matter have a non-exceptionless tendency to be tractable.
 We should focus on the questions that matter, and we should attack even the most intractable questions when they are important enough to warrant the effort.

-Beyond its marrying of philosophy of language to practicality, the value of the technological perspective of language is that it provides a metaphor which suggests that we apply concepts and intuitions that we apply to technology in general to the understanding of language.
+Beyond its marrying of philosophy of language to practicality, the value of the technological perspective on language is that it provides a metaphor which suggests that we apply concepts and intuitions that we apply to technology in general to the understanding of language.
 The reader can reflect on whether this provokes anything in them.
 We will unfold how this metaphor plays out in various theoretical contexts later on.

+#### Conceptual Analysis

+## History of Language, Reasoning, and Their Study

+## Language and Reasoning in Theory

+## Language and Reasoning in Practice